Matthew 15:1-39

 'Seven baskets full' of leftovers were collected. v.37

-Since twelve is the number of Israel's tribes, this suggests that the King is able to meet the need of Israel completely and in abundance.
+Since twelve is the number of Israel's tribes, the twelve baskets suggest that the King is able to meet the need of Israel completely and in abundance.

-• In scripture, 'seven' is often symbollic of completeness, or fullness.
+• In Scripture, 'seven' is often symbolic of completeness, fullness or perfection.

-Since Jesus' ministry had now begun to overflow to gentiles, this number suggests that He is able to satisfy completely the need of all who would come to Him. cp. v.27; Heb 7:25
+Since Jesus' ministry had now begun to overflow to gentiles, this number suggests that He is able to satisfy completely the need of all who would come to Him (cp. v.27; Heb 7:25; Rom 11:25-27).
+He came to the Jew first, and also to the Greek (Rom 1:16).
+These seven baskets were full of the children's crumbs (v.27).

 so much bread in the wilderness...-

-The Lord satisfied many in a place where bread was hard to find.
+The Lord satisfied a hungry multitude, in a place where bread was hard to find.

 Click here to continue the study in Matthew 16:1-